-The Family Wellness Healthy Start Program
+The Connecticut Family Wellness Healthy Start Program

-The program connects pregnant women from these cities to health care so they can receive program services which include: an assessment, health education, referrals, and follow-up services and support.
+The program connects pregnant women from Hartford to health care so they can receive program services which include: an assessment, health education, referrals, and follow-up services and support.
 The program works with health care partners around the state to increase the participants’ ability to access services and advocate for themselves.

 Why the program is needed: